Grodd91/Python-portfolio/CVGenerator/README.md

 After launching the program, a window will appear with a form for entering data.
 Fill in the fields with appropriate information, then click the "Generate CV" button.
 The program will generate a PDF file containing your CV based on the entered data.

-## Author

-This program was written by ChatGPT based on user needs.